 with the limited amount of research on writing groups.

-The objective of this 2-part online learning event is to provide
+The objective of this two-part online learning event was to provide

 specific, practical strategies to improve the clarity of written and verbal